 Jason Bremner leads team of experts helping clients succeed in the software and services markets in Canada.

-Manish Nargas Senior Analyst, Consumer and Mobile Research
+Manish Nargas Research Manager, Consumer and Mobile Research

-Manish provides a unique lens on the Canadian consumer mobility, wearable and AR/VR market
+Manish provides a unique lens on the Canadian consumer technology and services markets.

 Nigel Wallis Research Vice President, IoT & Industries

 IDC Canada's Research Vice President for Internet of Things and Industries